atomjoy/laravel-change-public/README.md

 ## Hosting settings

-Na small.pl gdy dodasz envs dir dla domeny w panelu admina.
+On small.pl when you add envs dir for the domain in the admin panel.

 ## Xampp